LeeSeunghwanSeungLee/LeeSeunghwanSeungLee/README.md

 if you want to see detail, please visit [here](https://leeseunghwanseunglee.github.io/)

 # Projects 📝
-* Smart Comprehensive Control & Monitoring System - (FE/BE)
+* Smart Comprehensive Control & Monitoring System
-* 3D Virtual Factory which is useful to control version of Manufacture Information - (Vue.js, Express)
+* 3D Virtual Factory which is useful to control version of Manufacture Information
 * Predict LockDown in specific cities using machine learning
-* Web Crawling System to help to analyze competitors and to collecte new technologies in smartfactory
+* Web Crawling System for new technology sensing
-* Manufacture Search Engine - (BE, Data Engineering)
+* Manufacture Search Engine